FreeClimbAPI/Node-List-Calls-How-To-Guide/README.md

-# Node - List Calls Tutorial
+# Node - List Calls How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/how-to-list-calls#section-nodejs).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/how-to-list-calls#section-nodejs).
 Specifically, the project will:

 - Get call logs associated with your account